AliBaheri/alibaheri.github.io/_posts/2026-06-15-why-the-geometry-of-reasoning-might-matter.md

 We built two detectors.
 A **teacher** uses step labels to construct a contrastive geometric lens and score how unstable each transition is.
-It is accurate, but it is not deployable &mdash; at deployment you do not have labels.
+It is accurate, but it is not deployable, because at deployment you do not have labels.
 So we distilled it into a **student** that scores raw hidden states in a single pass, with no labels at all.

 In-domain, both beat entropy-based, probing-based, and attention-based baselines.
 Then we changed the model and changed the dataset.
 The teacher held up.
 The student collapsed.

 That gap is the finding worth carrying out of the paper.
-The teacher's transfer says the geometric signal is not an artifact of one model or one benchmark &mdash; the structure is shared.
+The teacher's transfer says the geometric signal is not an artifact of one model or one benchmark.
+The structure is shared.
 What fails to transfer is the *decision boundary*.
 The margin separating coherent transitions from excursions shifts when the distribution shifts, and a student that has learned where the boundary sat no longer finds it.

 So the obstacle to deploying this is not detecting the signal.
 It is preserving the margin under shift.
 That is a narrower problem than "generalization is hard".

 ## The question this changes

 <div class="shift">